-Programs must submit the Texas Rising Star Application, Texas Rising Star Screening Form, and the FARF to the appropriate Board through the Board's preferred method.
+Programs must submit the Texas Rising Star Application, Texas Rising Star Screening Form, and the FARF via their Engage account or to the appropriate Board through the Board's preferred method.
 After Texas Rising Star staff receives the application package and confirms the program's eligibility, staff contacts the program within 20 calendar days with an estimated time frame for scheduling the Initial Assessment.